 Tesco Days Out Vouchers can only be redeemed against our standard ticket rate of £24.00 for anyone over 1.3 metres or £16.00 for anyone between 1.0 - 1.3 metres and disabled tickets.
 They cannot be used to pay for any other concessionary or discounted tickets.

 No, if you book your tickets 24 hours before your visit, the cheaper the price!.

 On some occasions we do have times when rides are not operational for various reasons and as per our booking conditions we reserve the right to alter or change the programmes of rides and attractions if at any time it is deemed necessary to do so.
 When this is necessary we list the rides at our admissions desk so that customers are made aware as soon as possible.
 In the event of a ride being non-operational for a longer period of time we will post this on our website and encourage customers to check this, call us if they want to confirm that a particular ride/s is open.

-Lightwater Valley Attractions Ltd accepts payment by all major credit and debit cards at our admissions booths.
-Likewise, the majority of our retail outlets accept payment by all major credit and debit cards.
-The on-park catering outlets that currently have the facility to take payment by card are; Hungry Harbour, The Conservatory, Munchbox, Ultimate Snacks/Ices, Soft Play Cafe, Sweet Treats, Indoor play area and The Granary.
+Lightwater Valley Attractions Ltd accepts payment by all major credit and debit cards (except American Express) at our admissions booths.
+Likewise, the majority of our retail outlets accept payment by all major credit and debit cards (except American Express).
+The on-park catering outlets that currently have the facility to take payment by card are; Hungry Harbour, Eats N Treats, Munchbox, Ultimate Snacks/Ices, Soft Play Cafe, Sweet Treats, Indoor play area and The Coffee House.
 We also accept contactless payments and Apple Pay at any of our outlets that accept card payments.
 Our games stalls accept cash payment only.

 Yes - We have two cash ATM's within the park, one situated in the building opposite the Jurassic Adventure Golf next to the admissions booths and one situated in Visitor Information, however as this is a 3rd party machine there is a small fee (£1.85) for cash withdrawals.